repoaz253/aws_internship_assignment/readme.md

 ## S3 bucket access from AccountB

-In Account B, we need to create an IAM role that allows cross-account access to the S3 bucket.
+In Account B, we need to create an IAM role that allows cross-account access to the S3 bucket so we have to selected trusted entity as aws account
 Go to IAM create a role accessaccounta
 Under Selected trusted entity select aws account Attach permission for amazons3fullaccess and after creation under policies and edit the trust relationship with trustrelation.json